Stackclash/5e-vault/5. Mechanics/Deities/Forgotten Realms Silvanus.md

 aliases: ["Silvanus"]
 ---
 # Silvanus
 *Source: Player's Handbook p.
-294*
+294. Available in the SRD and the Basic Rules.*

 - **Alignment**: Neutral
 - **Domains**: Nature